justnonamenoname/lifeticle/readme.txt

 This line of reasoning suggests that freedom allows one to leave paradise for hell, but leaving hell is impossible.
 One could attempt to explain to robots that life is a distinct form of matter, whose laws are of primary importance.
 However, there is no reason why robots would be obligated to follow these laws.
-Such hell could persist until the environment's destruction.
+Such hell could persist until the destruction of the environment.
 This is billions of years - unless robots relocate to another planet when our sun dies - or until matter itself decays, or until the universe's contraction phase, if the universe is cyclical.

 In the future, an organization might be established to prevent a descent into a non-free hell.